cybersonik/dot-files/README.md

 Visit [Nerd Fonts](https://www.nerdfonts.com/) for available fonts.

 The *Ocean (Meslo)* Terminal Profile uses `Meslo LG L Regular Nerd Font Complete Mono 14` so I recommend installing at least this font.
-(Also, consider installing [Cascadia Code](https://github.com/microsoft/cascadia-code) for use in your editor.)
+(Also, consider installing [Cascadia Code](https://github.com/microsoft/cascadia-code) for use in your favorite editor.)

 ### Oh My Posh for customized prompt